drbulu/drbulu.github.io/_drafts/sql_series/2016-12-XX-mysql-intro-part5_basic_tutorial2.md

 +---------+------------------+-----------------------------------------------------------------------------------------------------------------------+--------------+-------------+----------------------+-----------------+-------------+--------+------------------+--------+----------------------------------+---------------------+
 5 rows in set (0.00 sec)
 {% endhighlight %}

+Naturally, you can also select a subset of the columns to view (ordered as listed):

 {% highlight sql%}
 # note compare with previous statement to checkout the change in column order :)